 Misconception About Surah Yusuf

 Due to the lack of knowledge, we just focus on the love affair of the wife of Pharoah (every ruler of Egypt were titles as Pharoah, nobody knows his original name) and Hazrat Yusuf from Surah Yusuf and completely ignore the other parts of the story.
+It is said that reciting surah Yusuf for beauty is very useful as it makes your face attractive.
 Allah has titled this surah as “one of the best one” which means it should have something unique.
-If you read Surah Yusuf with translation, you will get to know that it has covered a wide range of topics including the responsibilities and duties of children towards parents, how to deal with jealousy, how to keep patience, how to control your desires and much more.
+If you read Surah Yusuf with translation, it gives you a number of moral lessons about the story of Yusuf.
+You will get to know that it has covered a wide range of topics including the responsibilities and duties of children towards parents, how to deal with jealousy, how to keep patience, how to control your desires and much more.

 Let’s reflect upon the lessons we get from Surah Yusuf is detail.